 The devastation, of course, is worse in some districts than in others.
 It becomes known locally as "Essex Road Night" because of the damage inflicted upon Romford and Hornchurch.
 There are 38 dead there alone, mainly women and children.
-A bomb scores a direct hit on an air raid shelter at 144 Brentwood Road, killing nine members of a single family (the Gills).
+A bomb scores a direct hit on an air-raid shelter at 144 Brentwood Road, killing nine members of one family (the Gills).

 RAF Bomber Command continues its patrols of the North Sea and also sends 36 aircraft to bomb coastal targets.